esciencecenter-digital-skills/research-software-support/stories/_revealjs/presentation.md

 # First presentation, markdown demo

-Note: Here are some notes that should appear at the side
+Note: Here are some notes that should appear at the side.

 ## A slide